poletaevvlad/CubeLang/README.md

-# cubelang
+# CubeLang

-cubelang is a strongly staticly typed domain-specific procedural programming language made for solving twisting cube puzzles like Rubik's cubes.
+CubeLang is a strongly staticly typed domain-specific procedural programming language made for solving twisting cube puzzles like Rubik's cubes.

 <hr>

 ## Examples

-There are two exampe programs written in cubelang.
+There are two exampe programs written in CubeLang.
 They are located in the `exemples` directory.

 The results of executing example programs are shown bellow.